X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA22resolution.md

 ![Finished game](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA22Finish1.png?raw=true)

-This concludes this Series of 2D Tutorials.
+This concludes this series of 2D Tutorials.
 I hope you enjoyed it as much as I enjoyed writing it, and that you have learned some things on your way.

 Feel free to adjust/expand on the code, since this is the best way to really know how things work.
 After that, you should be more than ready to start coding your own 2D game!

-If you think you’ve mastered most of the functionality presented in this series, I strongly recommend you to have a look of the first Series of 3D Tutorials on this site.
+If you think you’ve mastered most of the functionality presented in this series, I strongly recommend you have a look at the first Series of 3D Tutorials on this site.
 After finishing this 2D Series, you should find it very easy to continue your path and move on to 3D game programming!

 ## Our final code